-Humana holds a strong commitment to quality.
+Humana Healthy Horizons holds a strong commitment to quality.
 We demonstrate our commitment through programs based on national standards, when applicable.
-Humana pursues accreditation from the National Committee for Quality Assurance (NCQA) for our Medicaid line of business in Oklahoma.
+Humana Healthy Horizons seeks accreditation from the National Committee for Quality Assurance (NCQA) for our Medicaid line of business.